simkoc/cl-argparse/README.md

 - parser: the parser which is to be extended
 - gen: the parser from which the parser is to be extended

+`add-default parser &key var default`

+adds a default value to the parser

+- parser: the parser to which the default value is added
+- var: the variable name to which the default value is bound
+- default: the default value

 `get-value name parser`